 BA (Hons), MA, LLB (Victoria)

-On completing law school, Richard Butler articled with the British Columbia Ministry of Attorney General, and has practised there ever since.
+On completing law school, Richard Butler articled with the British Columbia Ministry of Attorney General and provided legal advice and representation to government in various practice areas over his entire career.

 From 1991 to 2005, he represented the government on almost every major corporate insolvency involving governmental issues and interests.
 He was also deeply involved in developing the law on student loan bankruptcies.

-Since 2005, the focus of Mr. Butler's practice has shifted toward constitutional and administrative law.
-He has represented the Attorney General as counsel in important constitutional cases at all levels of court, including numerous appearances as counsel in the Supreme Court of Canada.
+In 2005, the focus of Mr. Butler's practice shifted toward constitutional and administrative law.
+He represented the Attorney General as counsel in important constitutional cases at all levels of court, including numerous appearances as counsel in the Supreme Court of Canada.

-From around 2009, he has been a some-time member of the British Columbia Supreme Court Model Insolvency Order Committee and has published a series of articles and spoken at local and national conferences about how the constitutional doctrine of paramountcy properly applies in insolvency proceedings.
+From around 2009, Mr. Butler has been a some-time member of the British Columbia Supreme Court Model Insolvency Order Committee and has published a series of articles and spoken at local and national conferences about how the constitutional doctrine of paramountcy properly applies in insolvency proceedings.

-Mr. Butler taught Bankruptcy Law with us in 2014 and has made guest appearances at TRU in classes on administrative law, constitutional law, property law, torts, trusts and secured transactions.
+Mr. Butler has taught Bankruptcy and Restructuring Law with us since 2014, as well as Secured Transactions and Creditors’ Remedies.
+He has also made guest appearances at TRU in classes on defamation, charitable trusts and other matters.

 - "Is Notice of Constitutional Question Required in Criminal Proceedings?"
 (2008), The Advocate Vol. 66 Part 1, page 55 and Part 2. page 201